mfkhan267/jenkins_on_azure2024/deploy_aks_CICD.md

 > * Azure CLI: Install Azure CLI (version 2.0.67 or higher) on the Jenkins server.
 > * Sample Application Code can be found at my Github Repository [HERE](https://github.com/mfkhan267/jenkins_on_azure2024.git)

-# Create your Fully Automated CI-CD Jenkins Pipeline
+# Create your Fully Automated CI/CD Jenkins Pipeline

+## GitHub Repository with Sample Application Code

+Create a new GitHub repository with your application code.
+Sample Application Code can be found at my Github Repository [HERE](https://github.com/mfkhan267/jenkins_on_azure2024.git)

 ## Docker Build, Push and Run

-Create a new GitHub repository with your application code.
+## GitHub Webhook

 We will need to create a webhook for the GitHub repository that should be able to remotely trigger your builds jobs in Jenkins everytime application changes are commited and pushed to the above application code repository.

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/d9537195-7f37-4353-8466-8c6d47668976)